 About …

 I have a bachelor’s degree in Biology.
 My passion for marine biology and the ocean led me on a 20-year adventure in the Carribean, where I became a licensed US Coast Guard captain and professional sailor in the US Virgin Islands.
-I worked in various roles: taking tourists sailing on day sails or week-long charters, running privately owned yachts for individuals who needed someone to care for their beautiful boats, and teaching people unfamiliar with marine environments how to sail, snorkel, and appreciate the beauty of a coral reef.
+There, I worked in various roles: taking tourists sailing on day sails, week-long charters, running privately owned yachts for individuals who needed someone to care for their beautiful boats, and teaching people unfamiliar with marine environments how to sail, snorkel, and appreciate the beauty of a coral reef.
 I loved the sailor’s life!

 As a web designer, I help people create something that expresses their purpose and dreams.